What is VAT Registration

 You will have no legal obligation to pay VAT if your turnover is below a certain threshold.

-• Your VAT taxable turnover exceeds the current threshold of £85,000 (for the 2024 tax year and beyond).
+- Your VAT taxable turnover exceeds the VAT threshold 2024 of £90,000.
 The VAT taxable turnover refers to the total value of everything you sell that isn't exempt from VAT.

 You must register for VAT within 30 days of fulfilling these conditions.
 You can register for VAT online through the UK government's website.
 You will need to create an account and fill out the online registration form.